 Rebecca joined the PMO in 2019, bringing broad experience in project management, leadership, and business functions.
 Rebecca earned a Bachelor of Science in Organizational Management from Bethel College, earned her PMP certification in 2015, and serves as the Vice President of Education and Certification for the local chapter of the Project Management Institute, PMI Michiana.
 Rebecca is an active mentor and strong advocate for fellow project managers, prospective project management professionals, and women in the workplace.

 Miranda joined Hesburgh Libraries in 2014 as its first project manager, opening the door to the creation of the PMO in 2016.
 She brought with her 10 years of experience managing FDA and DEA regulated pharmaceutical IT projects.
-Miranda has a Bachelor’s degree in Computational Mathematics from Saint Mary’s College and a Master’s degree in Project Management from Keller School of Management.
-She earned her PMP certification in 2016.
-Outside of work, Miranda serves as a volunteer board member of a local theatre group where her family frequently performs.
+Miranda has a Bachelor’s degree in Computational Mathematics from Saint Mary’s College, a Master’s degree in Project Management from Keller School of Management, and she earned her PMP certification in 2016.
+At Hesburgh Libraries, some of her work included guiding the offsite Annex project and the Mellon Grant collaboration (Marble) with Snite Museum of Art to successful completion.